Drewrwhite/portfolio/README.md

 ## Setup/Installation Requirements

-- _Clone this repository to your desktop_
+- _Clone this with command `git clone https://github.com/Drewrwhite/portfolio.git`_
 - _Navigate to the top level of the directory_
 - _Open index.html in your browser_